szermatt/mistty/docs/source/usage.rst

 troublesome corner cases left.

-If you suspect your shell prompt is causing issues, please first try setting a traditional prompt to confirm, then :ref:`file a bug
+If you suspect your shell prompt is causing issues, please first try setting a traditional prompt to confirm, then, whatever the outcome, please file a bug (:ref:`reporting`.)
-<reporting>`, whatever the outcome.